pachara-n/pachara-n/README.md

 ### 👨‍💻 About Me

-> Recent Software Engineering graduate with first-class honors and 1 year of hands-on experience building business web applications at GreenHub.
+> Recent Software Engineering graduate with 1 year of hands-on experience building business web applications.

 - 🎓 **Education:** B.Sc. in Software Engineering
 - 💼 **Experience:** Worked across frontend, backend, databases, integrations, and deployment in a small-company environment